inBeat/inbeat-website/content/top-influencers/instagram/makeup/canada/toronto/_index.md

 ---
-title: Top 10 Makeup Instagram Influencers In Toronto In 2023
+title: Top 10 Makeup Instagram Influencers In Toronto In 2024
 description: >-
-  Find top makeup Instagram influencers in Toronto in 2023.
-Most popular hashtags: #makeup #toronto #beauty #hudabeauty.
+  Find top makeup Instagram influencers in Toronto in 2024.
+Most popular hashtags: #makeup #toronto #beauty #makeupartist.
 platform: Instagram
-hits: 70
+hits: 165
-text_top: Identify the best Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform has 70 Instagram influencers like this in Toronto, Canada for you to connect with.
+text_bottom: Our platform has 165 Instagram influencers like this in Toronto, Canada for you to pitch.
 profiles:
   - username: "angeline.ondaatje"
     fullname: >-